-- Lecture series for staff members: The Faculty in Residence will offer a series of "lectures" or interactive sessions by some of Xavier's best teachers designed specifically for university staff members from departments and offices across the university.
+- Sessions for staff members: The Faculty in Residence will offer a series of interactive sessions by some of Xavier's best teachers designed specifically for university staff members from departments and offices across the university. .

-The CTE Faculty in Residence for fall 2013 is Ann Marie Tracey (Accountancy and Business Law) who will be teaching BLAW 300 "Legal Environment of Business" as part of the program.
-More details to follow.
+In fall 2013, Ann Marie Tracey (Accountancy and Business Law) taught BLAW 300 "Legal Environment of Business" as the CTE Faculty in Residence.

 For fall 2012, the CTE Faculty in Residence Program featured Dr. Jen Robbins (Biology) and her course, BIOL 130 "Introduction to Life Sciences for K-8 Education Majors"

 For 2011, the CTE Faculty in Residence Program featured a team-taught course by Dr. Marco Fatuzzo (Physics) and Father Joseph Bracken, S.J.
 (Theology), "Our Universe: In the Beginning."

 The CTE's inaugural Faculty in Residence in 2010 was Dr. E. Paul Colella, Professor of Philosophy and director of the Philosophy, Politics and the Public honors program, with the course, " Freud and Philosophy."